Swash is a web browser extension that pays you to browse the web. It’s built using decentralised technology.

-You earn DATAcoin, the native token of Streamr.
-You can then withdraw your earnings into an Ethereum wallet, from which it’s easy to withdraw to into fiat if you like.
+You earn DATA coin, the native token of Streamr.
+You can then withdraw your earnings into an Ethereum wallet, where you can easily to withdraw to fiat if you like.

 Does ‘Swash is in Beta’ mean I can’t earn money?

 No. You still can earn money and buyers can buy the product.
-It just means it’s not production-grade yet and we can expect some glitches and bugs.
+It just means it’s not production-grade yet and some glitches and bugs can be expected.

 How does Swash make money for its creator team?

 The Swash team receives 30% of profits to be able to advance the business.
 The other 70% goes to Swash users.
-The more users we have, the bigger the Data Union.
-The bigger the Data Union, the more valuable it is for buyers, meaning that Swash users will continue to receive more for their contributions as the ecosystem grows.
+The more Swash members, the bigger the Data Union.
+The bigger the Data Union, the more valuable it is for buyers, meaning that everyone who has installed Swash will continue to receive more for their contributions as the ecosystem grows.